 The Problems

-The reward wasn't worth it
+The reward wasn't worth it.

-It wasn't built how Xflow users actually work
+It ignored how Xflow users actually work.

 I reviewed 12 platforms, ranging from B2C products like INDmoney and Uber to B2B competitors including Skydo - a direct parallel to Xflow in the cross-border payments space.
 Three patterns stood out: